DPr00f/steam-api-node/README.md

 # Release Changes

+## 1.1.3

+ - Bug fixes, check the closed pull requests for more info

 ## 1.1.2

  - Added Steam API IEconItems support (although the Community Inventory seems to be better for games like CS:GO)